Yaromac-hub/jwtimplementation/README.md

 ## Getting Started

-To start the applications using Docker Compose, follow these steps:
+To start the applications using Docker Compose, run:

 ```bash
 docker-compose up --build